Franklin-Osede/Lab/README.md

 - **`python/`**:
   - Python scripts and projects, including machine learning models, data analysis with Pandas, and API creation using Flask or FastAPI.

+- **`solidity/`**:
+  - Smart contract development for blockchain applications.
+  - Includes examples of ERC-20 and ERC-721 tokens, decentralized applications (dApps), and integration with Web3.js.

+- **`rust/`**:
+  - Projects exploring Rust for system-level programming, blockchain development, and performance-critical applications.
+  - Examples include simple CLI tools, concurrency patterns, and integration with Substrate for blockchain development.

+- **`devops/`**:
+  - Projects and scripts related to DevOps practices.
+  - Includes containerization with Docker, orchestration with Kubernetes, and configuration management using Ansible.

 - **`misc/`**:
   - Other projects and experiments that don’t fit into the main categories, such as blockchain experiments, mobile app development, and system utilities.